-1. To give glory to Our Lord Jesus Christ by word and deed; to maintain faithful loyalty to our Holy Father Pope John Paul II and his successors, and to all bishops in union with him; and to follow the teaching authority (magisterium) of the Catholic Church.
+1. To give glory to Our Lord Jesus Christ by word and deed; to maintain faithful loyalty to our Holy Father Francis and his successors, and to all bishops in union with him; and to follow the teaching authority (magisterium) of the Catholic Church.

 2. To support Catholic parents in their homeschooling endeavor;

 3. To provide general homeschooling information and information about Catholic homeschooling resources;

 4. To provide Catholic parents and children opportunities to engage in group activities, particularly on feast days, during the liturgical seasons, and in the sacramental life of the Church;